Under Armour, Inc.

 Scan Results

 Daily timeframeUnder Armour, Inc., together with its subsidiaries, engages designs, developing, marketing, and distributing performance apparel, footwear, and accessories for men, women, and youth.
-With a market capitalization of $2.44B, it sits in mid-cap territory.
+At a $3.10B market cap, Under Armour, Inc. ranks as a mid-cap company within consumer cyclical.
 The company provides its apparel in compression, fitted, and loose fit types.

 Market Cap